Via our website:

 Your statutory declaration consists of the statutory declaration form itself as well as your claim form and any additional evidence that you may have.
 All of this information needs to be sighted when your statutory declaration form is signed by an authorised witness.
 Similarly, when you upload or submit your statutory declaration, you need to ensure that you submit all of these documents together.
 This is the case even if you submitted your claim form and evidence on-line prior to the signing of your statutory declaration

-Franchisee employees will be able to make claims within three months of a franchisee exiting the Caltex network due to wage underpayment or non-compliance with workplace audits.
+Franchisee employees will be able to make claims within 3 months of a franchisee exiting the Caltex network due to wage underpayment or non-compliance with workplace audits.
 For franchisees that have already exited at 31 May 2017, current and franchisee employees have until 31 August 2017 to make a claim.
 Click here to check whether your site is eligible for the assistance fund and the closing date for claims.
 If you believe you have been underpaid by a franchisee who has exited the Caltex network, but whose site/s does not appear on the website, please complete and submit an inquiry form.

 Wage underpayment claims can be made back to 1 January 2015.